Other Power-Driven Mobility Devices (OPDMD)

 Approved Routes

-- Class I designated trails that are designated as accessible or multiple use.
+- Class I trails that are designated accessible or multi-use.

 - Exterior routes of travel designed for pedestrian use within developed public use areas.